-Other approaches to apply new alternative gases with low GWP to gas-insulated systems are now under study.
+Other approaches to applying new alternative gases with low GWP to gas-insulated systems are now under study.

-These are CF3I, Fluoronitrile (C4F7N) and Fluoroketones (C5F10O: C5 F-ketone, C6F12O: C6 F-ketone), and suggested to use as mixtured gas with CO2 and O2.
-These gases have a feature of more excellent dielectric strength but higher boiling point than SF6.
+These are CF3I, Fluoronitrile (C4F7N) and Fluoroketones (C5F10O: C5 F-ketone, C6F12O: C6 F-ketone), and suggested to use as mixture gas with CO2 and O2.
+These gases have a feature of more excellent dielectric strength but a higher boiling point than SF6.

 Figure 1: Dielectric strength versus boiling temperature of gases